Frequently Asked Questions

 Click here for Court of Appeal Sitting Schedule.

-Once the registry has provided this hearing date, the applicant (i.e. the party that brought the application for a hearing date) must serve copies of the application on the other party, at least four (4) clear days before the date on which the application is to be heard by the Court.
+Once the registry has provided this hearing date, the applicant (i.e. the party that brought the application for a hearing date) must serve copies of the application on the other party, not less than four (4) clear days before the date on which the application is to be heard by the Court.
 In calculating four (4) clear days the applicant must not count the day of the hearing, Saturdays, Sundays or statutory holidays.

 On the day the application for a date is heard, the Appellant and the Respondent will appear before the Chief Justice at the Court of Appeal building, 287 Duckworth Street to request a date for the hearing of the appeal.
 The Chief Justice or another judge if the Chief Justice is not available will set a date and time for the appeal to be heard.